cattacular/cattacular.github.io/_posts/2025-1-28-Terminus-Reboot.md

 ---
 layout: post
 title: Terminus
-categories: Portfolio Game Design JCCEMA
+categories: Portfolio Game Design JCCEMA Unreal_Engine
 ---

 Terminus was the capstone of my Emerging Media Arts Bachelors degree.
 It's a first person stealth/puzzle shooter taking place on a giant arctic monorail.
 The project started during our senior year, with us having the summer before to put together the proposal.